 The beguiling Saxon citadels of Transylvania, the majestic Gothic castles, and the windy medieval streets meandering through the mountains will take you back in time, will let you discover their shadowy past, and will endow you with the most accurate illusion of what we call paranormal activity.

-To spice up your itinerary a bit, here are 4 interesting ideas – all related to Dracula in one way or another:
+To spice up your itinerary a bit, here are 4 interesting ideas on how to spend 2022’s Halloween in Transylvania – all related to the infamous bloody count in one way or another:

 Halloween Party at Bran Castle

-The party takes place on Saturday, November 2nd 2019 and can be paired with a night tour of the castle and a gourmet dinner.
-For more details, check out the official website.
+The party takes place on Saturday, October 29th, 2022, and can be paired with a night tour of the castle and a gourmet dinner.

 The Haunted Corvin Castle